1iverea9er/Indoor-Thermal-Comfort/README.md

 ### Manual Installation

-1. Copy the contents of this repository into: `custom_components`
+1. Copy the contents of this repository into: `custom_components/`
 2. Restart Home Assistant.
 3. Add the integration via UI as described above.